 For more information about special needs planning, please call our office at 260-824-5566 to schedule an appointment.

 Corporate law involves advising businesses and business owners on a wide variety of legal issues.
 These issues may include entity selection for the start up of a new business, assistance in business transactions, negotiating, drafting and reviewing contracts, selling a business, developing a succession plan for transferring the ownership and control of the business to the owner’s children or employees, termination of a business, and business litigation.
 Some types of entities available for conducting a business are corporations, limited liability companies, partnerships, limited partnerships, limited liability partnerships, and sole proprietorships.

 We assist our clients in determining what business entity and structure will best fit their needs, and then carefully structure and formally create the entity, including registration with the Indiana Secretary of State.
 We also assist our clients in operating the entity in compliance with Indiana law going forward.

 Long-term Care Planning

 Each one of us at Dale, Huffman & Babcock have provided care support to our own aging loved ones or have been a direct caregiver.
-Our entire team understands the emotional difficulties, and guilt, associated with decisions regarding loved ones facing the prospect of an extended stay in a nursing home, assisted living facility, memory care, or the need for skilled nursing care in their home.
-This is not an easy process, but we guide our clients, their family and caregivers through the mountain of paperwork every step of the way.
+Our entire team understands the emotional difficulties associated with decisions regarding loved ones facing the prospect of an extended stay in a nursing home, assisted living facility, or memory care unit.
+We also understand the complex and diverse needs for those receiving care at home.
+This is not an easy process, but we guide our clients, their family, and their caregivers through the mountain of paperwork every step of the way.

 Today, families must also deal with the extremely high cost associated with paying for skilled care services, which can cost well over $7,500 a month.
-With proper long-term care planning, one can ensure that their assets will be passed on to their children without compromising on care.
+With proper long-term care planning, our clients ensure that their assets will be passed on to their children without compromising on the quality of their care.

 If you or your loved ones are in need of an elder law attorney in Indiana, contact our office for more information.